s. shankar / writer

-I am an award winning novelist, cultural critic and translator, most recently honored by being appointed the 2016 Scholar-in-Residence at the Center for Critical Race Studies at the University of Houston-Downtown.
-Among other awards, I am the recipient of the Excellence in Teaching Award from the College of Languages, Literatures and Linguistics at the University of Hawai‘i, where I am Professor of English and Director of Creative Writing.
+I have been honored by a Fulbright-Nehru Award (2017-2018); and have been appointed the 2016 Scholar-in-Residence at the Center for Critical Race Studies at the University of Houston-Downtown and as Guest Scholar in 2017 at SOAS University (London, UK).
+Among other honors, I am the recipient of both the Excellence in Research Award and the Excellence in Teaching Award from the College of Languages, Literatures and Linguistics at the University of Hawai‘i.

 I have published shorter pieces in a wide variety of scholarly and general interest periodicals in India and the US.
-My scholarly articles, poems, reviews, and literary essays have appeared in such journals as Cultural Critique, Tin House, Massachusetts Review, Outlook, The Hindu, Pioneer, Village Voice, The Nation, and PMLA.
+My scholarly articles, poems, reviews, and literary essays have appeared in such journals as Comparative Literature, Cultural Critique, Tin House, Massachusetts Review, Outlook, The Hindu, Pioneer, Village Voice, The Nation, and PMLA.
 I am also the translator of the full-length Tamil play Water!, published in 2001 in India by Seagull Press and in the US by Asian Theatre Journal.
-This translation was performed in India in November 2012 by the Madras Players–look under Reviews and Media Notices for relevant links.
+This translation was performed in India in 2012 and again 2015 by the Madras Players–look under Reviews and Media Notices for relevant links.